Wings of Wisdom: The 50+ Best Aviation Quotes of All Time

 International Flight Student College Transfer

-Our collaboration with Daytona State College (DSC) allows your flight training hours to transfer as college credit.
+Our collaboration with several colleges and universities allows allows your flight training hours to transfer as college credit.
 International students want to know whether this program is available to them.
 The answer is “yes,” which brings us to the “how” and “why” of it.
 Why would international flight students want to earn a college degree in the U.S.?
 Although a college degree is not required by many airlines, some flight students choose to earn a college degree because it can help boost opportunities and salary.
 There are many personal reasons for choosing to earn a degree.
 One reason foreign flight students choose to earn a college degree is the requirement of a Class 1 medical certificate by the FAA.
-Many flight students … Read more
+Many … Read more

 Epic Chat Close